-If staff are concerned about a change in the behaviour of an individual or see something that concerns them (this could be a colleague too) they should seek advice appropriately with the DSL who should contact the Education & Early Years Child Protection Team or the Prevent Education Officer-Julia Holden, 07891 273720 for further advice (Ref: Appendix 10).
+If staff are concerned about a change in the behaviour of an individual or see something that concerns them (this could be a colleague too) they should seek advice appropriately with the DSL who should contact the Education & Early Years Child Protection Team or the Local Authority Prevent Lead - Nadeem Siddique, 07891 275424 for further advice (Ref: Appendix 10).

 Schools and colleges are expected to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
 This means being able to demonstrate both a general understanding of the risks affecting children and young people in the area and a specific understanding of how to identify individual children who may be at risk of radicalisation and what to do to support them.
-The Education & Early Years Child Protection Team and the Prevent team can advise and identify local referral pathways.
+The Education & Early Years Child Protection Team and the PREVENT lead can advise and identify local referral pathways.

 Effective early help relies on all staff to be vigilant and aware of the nature of the risk for children and young people, and what support may be available.
-Our school will ensure that as far as possible all front line staff will undertake Prevent awareness training (e.g. Workshop to Raise Awareness of Prevent [WRAP]).
+Our school will ensure as a minimum that the Designated Safeguarding Lead undertakes Prevent awareness training and is able to provide advice and support to other members of staff on protecting children from the risk of radicalisation.